 Here’s a question: if tech is all about building the future, why does it still look like a reunion of the same dudes from your high school coding club?

-Let’s be real—diversity isn’t just about “being nice” or ticking a box.
+Let’s be real, diversity isn’t just about being nice or ticking a box.
 It’s about making better stuff.
-When the same types of people build everything, we end up with products that don’t work for everyone.
-(Looking at you, AI that can’t recognize darker skin tones.)
+When the same types of people build everything, we end up with products that don’t work for everyone, like AI that can’t recognize darker skin tones.

 I came across some stories that really made me think about who’s not at the table and why that’s a problem: